 - Products with premium, fresh or solid ingredients that require gentle bending or folding action

-- High-viscosity products requiring thorough mixing of powder-based ingredients (e.g., ground beef, refried beans, pie fillings)
+- High-viscosity products requiring thorough mixing (e.g., ground beef, refried beans, pie fillings)

 Agitators can be configured with features or upgrades that may add additional value to your production environment, depending on your product and operational situation.
 These can include a tilting feature for easier cleaning and maintenance, electropolishing and finishing options to enhance sanitation, and piggy-back drives for extra flexibility and heavy-duty rating.